EUROPEAN CIVIL AVIATION CONFERENCE - CONFÉRENCE EUROPÉENNE DE L'AVIATION CIVILE

 The primary objective of the ECAC Aviation Security Audit Programme, as adopted by Directors General at their 108th meeting (Paris, 15-16 December 1999), is to assess the implementation of Doc 30 Recommendations in ECAC Member States.

 As a more global objective, these audits contribute to more effective implementation of international standards by ECAC Member States and to the harmonisation of security measures among these States.
 Furthermore, the creation of a common security area can only be achieved by the full implementation of Doc 30 recommendations by all Member States.
-Participation in the ECAC Aviation Security Audit Programme (hereinafter "the Programme") facilitates the development of one-stop security arrangements between all ECAC Member States.
+Participation in the ECAC Aviation Security Audit Programme (“the Programme”) facilitates the development of one-stop security arrangements between all ECAC Member States.

 The objectives of the Programme are: